jmanojhcl/plugin_migration/README.md

 # HCL UCx Plugin Documentation

-This repository contains the documentation for **HCL UCx Plugins**.
-The documentation is written in Markdown and built using **MkDocs**.
+This repository contains the documentation for **HCL Plugins**.
+The documentation is written in Markdown and built using **MkDocs** static site generator.

 There are two GitHub Actions workflows for publishing the documentation: